dssg/growth-curves/README.md

 ## Project layout

-There are three components to the project in `code`:
+There are three components to the project.
+Python code for this work can be found in `code`.

 ### Cleaning up the growth measurements and calculating percentiles